petergeorge649/US-Income-Distribution/README.md

 The data was mainly obtained from Kaggle, however the data set was enhanced from other different sources, for example department of labour.The enhanced data set provided insights on what is happening recently.
 As the one from Kaggle is a historical data set.
 Such data sets includes household income data set, Education and income data set and poverty income data set.
 The data folder can be explored from the following link [link](https://teara.govt.nz/en/income-and-wealth-distribution/page-4).
 Investigating the data given and considering approximately how to interface it together,
 # Visualization
-Tableau,Matplolib Pywedge and Plotly provided assitance in plottin charts and get some insights from it.
+Tableau,Matplolib Pywedge and Plotly provided assitance in plotting charts and get some insights from them.The relationship between different variables were revealed by visualization.
+The detailed investigation in this research was aided by visualization , for example identifying the income gaps, obtain income relationships in working class, education, education numbers attended,race,marital status, occupation, relationship, sex, capital gain, capital loss, native country, hours per week.
 ![alt text](https://public.tableau.com/profile/peter.george.ngugulu#!/vizhome/Income_16213356544040/Dashboard1)

 Tableau visualization for this project can be found under this link;